 Asset Bank has the capability to match assets on a perceptual basis by examining the actual image.
 This involves analysing the file on upload and is controlled with the following setting:

-There is a small overhead involved in generating the perceptual hash (or if the file is not an image, a unique digital fingerprint is generated instead).
+There is a small overhead involved in generating the perceptual hash.

 The perceptual hash matching is based on how an image looks and so can identify images that have been resized (including changes to the image aspect ratio) and recoloured (greyscale images will match colour ones and vice-versa).
 It will not be successful matching a cropped image to an uncropped one.